-The deadline has passed for proposals from cities and counties to be the Resilient Communities Project community partner for2013-2014.
-(To learn about RCP’s application process for future years, please read below or download the 2013-2014 RCP Request for Proposals packet)
+The Resilient Communities Project is now accepting proposals from cities and counties to be the RCP community partner for 2014-2015.
+For complete submission information, download the 2014-2015 RCP Request for Proposals packet.

 What Is RCP?